Datomic/simulant/README.md

 ## License

-    Copyright (c) Metadata Partners, LLC.
-All rights reserved.
+    Copyright (c) Cognitect, Inc. All rights reserved.
 The use and distribution terms for this software are covered by the Eclipse Public License 1.0
     (http://opensource.org/licenses/eclipse-1.0.php) which can be